evgenygrobov/Customer_clustering./README.md

 **Scatter pair plot Age & Vehicle damage**

-On plot we see also a positive correlation between Age and Vehicle Demage.With increase in Age the rate of demaged vehicle rise up as well.
+ We also observe a positive correlation between Age and Vehicle Demage.With increase in Age the rate of demaged vehicle rise up as well.

 ![](https://github.com/evgenygrobov/Customer_clustering./blob/main/images/Age_PairWith_Vehicle_Damage.png)